450 Marlin vs. 45-70: Is the Modern Cartridge Always Better?

 Recognizing an opportunity to modernize the 45-70, Marlin teamed up with Hornady to release the 450 Marlin in 2000.
-The 450 Marlin was designed to mimic 45 70 ballistics but could handle higher pressures that would otherwise destroy older 45-70 rifles.
+The 450 Marlin was designed to mimic 45-70 ballistics, but also to handle higher pressures that would have destroyed older 45-70 rifles.

-The 450 Marlin offers big game hunters a level of safety when handloading incredibly hot ammo, but the round has fallen out of favor in the shooting community as most view it as unnecessary.
-This begs the question: Is it worth upgrading to a 450 Marlin or if the stalwart 45-70 is good enough?
+The 450 Marlin offers big game hunters a level of safety when handloading hot ammo.
+But the round has fallen out of favor in the shooting community, as most view it as unnecessary.
+This begs the question: Is it worth upgrading to a 450 Marlin, or is the stalwart 45-70 good enough?

-In this article, we will evaluate the 450 vs 45-70 to help you understand the differences between the two and give you a clearer idea of which cartridge is best for your shooting needs.
+In this article, we will evaluate the 450 Marlin vs. 45-70 debate to help you understand the differences between the two and give you a clearer idea of which cartridge is better for your shooting needs.

 What is the difference between 450 Marlin and 45-70?

-One thing that can be confusing to new shooters is the older naming system used for black powder cartridges, which is different from modern ammunition.
-This is not surprising as the 45 70 was developed in 1873.
+One thing that can be confusing to newer shooters is the old naming system used for black powder cartridges, which is different from the conventional system for naming modern ammunition.

-Today, modern metallurgy and firearm design has allowed the 45-70 to reach what many online shooting forum members refer to as “nuclear loads”, which are incredibly powerful and exceed pressures that older rifles can safely handle.
-The Ruger No. 1 and No. 3 single shot rifles are two examples of modern rifles that are capable of handling hot 45-70 loads.
+Modern metallurgy and firearm design have allowed the 45-70 to become what many online shooting forum members refer to as “nuclear loads.”
+These are extraordinarily powerful and exceed pressures that older rifles can safely handle.
+Ruger No. 1 and No. 3 are two examples of modern, single-shot rifles capable of handling hot 45-70 loads.

-These accidents were the genesis for the development of the 450 Marlin, as Hornady and Marlin wanted to create a round that would replicate incredibly hot 45 70 ballistics but be safe to fire in all firearms made for the cartridge.
+Such accidents were the genesis for the development of the 450 Marlin.
+Hornady and Marlin set out to create a round that would replicate hot 45-70 ballistics, but also be impossible to chamber in firearms that can’t accommodate its high pressure.

 Cartridge Specs

-The 45-70 Govt has no parent case and was a unique design when it was released in 1873.
-In contrast, the 450 Marlin draws its roots from the .458x2” American which is a wildcat cartridge based off the 458 Winchester Magnum.
+The 45-70 Govt has no parent case, and was a unique design when it was released in 1873.
+In contrast, the 450 Marlin draws its roots from the .458x2” American: a wildcat cartridge based on the 458 Winchester Magnum.

-The belted case makes the 450 Marlin a better candidate for use in bolt-action rifles.
-However, outside of a limited run of 450 Marlin-chambered Steyr-Manlicher rifles, the 45-70 and 450 Marlin are predominantly found in lever guns, and to a lesser extent, single shot rifles.
+Its belted case helps the 450 Marlin ensure adequate headspace in bolt-action rifles.
+However, outside of a limited run of 450 Marlin Steyr Manlicher rifles, the 450 Marlin (and 45-70 too, for that matter) is predominantly chambered in lever guns (and, to a lesser extent, single-shot rifles).

-Another major difference between these cartridges is the maximum safe chamber pressures per SAAMI specs.
-The 450 Marlin is rated at 43,500 psi compared to 28,000 psi for 45-70 Gov.
+Another major difference between these cartridges are their SAAMI specs the maximum safe chamber pressures.
+The 450 Marlin is rated at 43,500 psi: 55% higher than th 45-70’s 28,000 psi.

 Both cartridges fire the same big bore 0.458” diameter bullets.
-As such, there is a lot of bullet weight overlap between the two with 325 gr, 350 gr, 405 gr, and 500 grain bullets being the most common in factory loads.
-However, both cartridges are capable of firing bullets between 200 and 500 grains.
+There is a lot of bullet weight overlap between the two, with 325, 350, 405, and 500 grain bullets being the most common in factory loads.
+Either cartridge is capable of firing bullets weighing 200 to 500 grains.

 Recoil